 Tech & Public Policy program awards $2M in research funding

-The McCourt School’s Tech & Public Policy program is pleased to announce the recipients of the 2023-2024 Tech & Public Policy grants, totaling nearly million in research funding.
+The McCourt School’s Tech & Public Policy program is pleased to announce the recipients of the 2023-2024 Tech & Public Policy grants, totaling nearly two million in research funding.

 In partnership with Project Liberty’s Institute (formerly The McCourt Institute), the McCourt School’s Tech & Public Policy (TPP) grant program supports technologists, ethicists, legal scholars and social scientists working in collaboration to explore and articulate novel uses and misuses of technology.
 The 2023-2024 grantees will investigate the effects of technology on individuals and society, as well as how to address the challenge of new technologies born in the information age.